ArctosDB/documentation-wiki/_how_to/How-to-Bulkload-Specimen-Data.markdown

 * Attributes
 * The Rest

-From the larger table, you will see the fields that were selected as part of the group selected above.
+From the larger table, you will see the fields that were selected as part of the groups selected above.
-Those that were not selected and need to be are as follows:

-* DEC_LAT
-* DEC_LONG

-There are some fields that will never be used four our collection’s purposes and therefore do not need to be in your file.
-So, **unselect** the following:
+If there are fields that will never be used by your colelction and therefore do not need to be in your file. **Unselect** them.
+You will want to keep the format in CSV.

-* LOADED
-* LATMIN
-* LATSEC
-* LATDIR
-* LONGMIN
-* LONGSEC
-* LONGDIR
-* MAXIMUM_ELEVATION
-* MINIMUM_ELEVATION
-* ORIG_ELEV_UNITS
-* FLAGS
-* MIN_DEPTH
-* MAX_DEPTH
-* DEPTH_UNITS
-* LOCALITY_NAME
-* COLLECTING_EVENT_NAME You will want to keep the format in CSV.
 That is the type of file Arctos works with.

 Now click on “Download Template” located below the small table and above the large table.
 Your file will automatically be put into your computer’s downloads.

 ## Helpful Hints: